BitcoinDesign/Guide/guide/onboarding/creating-a-new-wallet.md

 main_classes: -no-top-padding
 ---

-# What is a bitcoin wallet?
+# Creating a new wallet

 First, bitcoin [wallets]({{ 'guide/glossary/#wallet' | relative_url }}) are not analogous to their namesakes.
 Physical wallets are places to store physical currency, credit cards, IDs, and so on.
 Bitcoin wallets don't store bitcoin.